metafacture/metafacture-documentation/Fix-function-and-Cookbook.md

 ##### `move_field`

-Moves (or appends to) a field from an existing field.
+Moves a field from an existing field.
 Can be used to rename a field.

 ```perl
 move_field("<sourceField>", "<targetField>")